Dynamit/healthcare-microsite/src/data/article/relationships-finding-the-right-doctor.md

 For both the provider and the consumer, a single system with a highly-trusted care coordinator has many advantages.
 Staying in a single system benefits a patient in terms of convenience, continuity of care, and consistency of experience.
 While it’s not always easy for a patient to move around within a single system, it’s even more challenging when they want to move data between systems.

 For the provider, in addition to the financial benefits of having a lifelong patient, there are also care quality benefits.
-By having someone stay within a single system, all of their data is collected together in a way tells a better story for the provider.
+By having someone stay within a single system, all of their data is collected together in a way that tells a better story for the provider.

 ## Making Research More Valuable